Foxes Lair

 Picture

 Lambertia.
-Anthers inside folded tepal.
+Anthers inside folded tepal ends of the corolla tube.
 Woody fruit with horned lobes.

 Leave a Reply.